-The Authority notes that the Explanatory Notes accompanying recent (2008) amendments to the QCA Act are consistent with the Authority's interpretation.
+The Explanatory Notes accompanying recent (2008) amendments to the QCA Act are consistent with the Authority's interpretation.

 GAWB did not comment on regulatory objectives.
 However, CPM submitted that the regulatory framework should also provide a level of certainty and price stability to customers.